-HammerBlow acquired Tekonsha Towing Systems and Sure Pull Towing Systems ("Tekonsha / Sure Pull") from Dana Corporation on November 21, 2002.
+1. HammerBlow acquired Tekonsha Towing Systems and Sure Pull Towing Systems ("Tekonsha / Sure Pull") from Dana Corporation on November 21, 2002.
 HammerBlow's historical fiscal year results of operations do not include the results of Tekonsha / Sure Pull prior to that date.
 The HammerBlow pro forma results include adjustments necessary to reflect the estimated effects of this acquisition as if it had occurred on December 1, 2001.
-The information for Tekonsha / Sure Pull has been derived from financial information.
+The information for Tekonsha / Sure Pull has been derived from financial information available for the period from December 1, 2001 to the date of the acquisition.
 Financial information subsequent to the date of the acquisition is included in the results of HammerBlow.